KanegaeGabriel/StegoPack/README.md

 ### Usage

 ```
-py StegoPack.py
+py main.py
 Usage:
-   python3 StegoPack.py (imageFilename)
+  python3 main.py (imageFilename)
     > Get info about file storage capacity and check if there's a payload
-   python3 StegoPack.py (imageFilename) (payloadFilename) (outputFilename)
+  python3 main.py (imageFilename) (payloadFilename) (outputFilename)
-       > Store payload into image and output a new image
+    > Store payload into image and output a new PNG image
 ```

 ### Image Info